benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals/Chapter 05. Table Expressions - Exercises.md

 # Clean up

-When youre done, run the following code for cleanup:
+When you're done, run the following code for cleanup:

 ```
 DROP VIEW IF EXISTS Sales.VEmpOrders;